JosephVoid/trial-weather-llm/README.md

-# LLM Weather Chatbot
+# Weather Chatbot for Trial

-This is a Next.js application that leverages the power of LLMs to provide real-time weather information using tools.
+A Next.js application that leverages the power of LLMs to provide real-time weather information using tools.
 Users can interact with any three chatbots to ask for weather updates for any location.
 The application also provides a comparison of different LLM models.

 ## Technologies Used